nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ```

 If the rollout doesn't progress for a long time, check the NuoDB pods using `kubectl get pods -n nuodb`.
-Watch for `Running` pods in which containers are _not_ `Ready`, usually it means that there is a problem starting the application inside the container.
+Watch for `Running` pods in which containers are _not_ `Ready`, which usually means that there is a problem with the application startup.
 Another indication for upgrade failure is having pods _not_ transiting to `Running` or reported `Error`, `ErrImagePull` or `CrashLoopBackOff`.

 The database processes and their versions can be seen using [nuocmd show database-versions](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-command/nuocmd-reference/#_database_versions_subcommands) command.